top of page

 Throughout Dr. Harding’s career in Nepal and beyond, he passionately engaged in community health, emphasizing health promotion and disease prevention as well as primary health care and training.

-3a4 OUR PROJECTS 4 - SUPPORT - MAIN PG.jpeg
+3a4 OUR PROJECTS 4 - SUPPORT - MAIN PG_e

 Some of the most marginalized in Nepali society are those with physical or mental disabilities.
-These people are often forgotten or ignored, unable to access services that we would consider basic human rights.
-Slowly, attention is being given to providing more opportunities for education and vocational skill development, but the challenges are great -- due in large part to the difficulties of geography, superstition and poverty.
+These people are often forgotten or ignored and unable to access basic services.
+Slowly, more opportunities for education and vocational skill development are arising, but the challenges are great -- largely due to geography, superstition and poverty.

 Likewise, challenges abound for an increasing number of elderly people in the country, especially in the urban centers, where the traditional support of the extended family is disappearing.